Buying a Home – Understanding the Home Buying Process

 Reserve your home

-• Proof of ID – a passport and driving licence are recommended
+- Proof of ID – passport and driving license are recommended

-• Proof of address – your last three months utility bills or council tax
+- Proof of address – suggested utility bill and council tax statement

 Instruct your solicitor